nidhidhameliya/aqua-detection/README.md

 # 🌊 Real-Time Aqua Detection using YOLO

-🚀 A Deep Learning-based system for detecting aqua and underwater objects in real-time using YOLO.
+🚀 A Deep Learning-based system for detecting aqua and underwater objects in real-time using YOLO

 ---